-Kinds of Kings is Gemma Peacocke (New Zealand/Brooklyn, NY), Shelley Washington (United States/Brooklyn, NY), and Maria Kaoutzani (Cyprus/Chicago, IL).
+Kinds of Kings is Gemma Peacocke (New Zealand/New Jersey), Shelley Washington (Missouri/New York), and Maria Kaoutzani (Cyprus/Illinois).

 We avoid using gender, ethnicity, race, or other identities in any marketing.
 Rather than identifying us as 'female composers,' we ask just to be called 'composers'.

 It's part of our strategy of normalising the presence of women, BIPOC, LGBTQI, non-binary people, and gender nonconforming people in composition and other music jobs.
 (We often talk about our own experiences in relation to sex, gender, ethnicity, and race, but we prefer that these identities are not used to promote our work.)

 Gemma Peacocke is a composer from Aotearoa New Zealand.
 She has a particular interest in interdisciplinary projects.
 Her first album, Waves & Lines, which sets poems by Afghan women, was released on New Amsterdam in March 2019.

 Gemma is co-founder of the Kinds of Kings composer collective which is focussed on amplifying and advocating for under-heard voices in classical music.
 A joint Ph.D. candidate in Music and Humanistic Studies at Princeton University, Gemma previously studied with Julia Wolfe at NYU Steinhardt and at the New Zealand School of Music.

 Gemma has been commissioned by the Auckland Philharmonia, Christchurch Symphony Orchestra, Rochester Philharmonic, Third Coast Percussion, PUBLIQuartet, Bang on a Can, Rubiks Collective, Stroma, and Alarm Will Sound.
 She lives in Princeton with her family and her biggest fan, a standard poodle called Mila.
 She also spends as much time as possible in New Zealand.